Tanks, Flyovers And Heightened Security: Trump's Fourth Of July Ups Taxpayer Cost

 The Federal Aviation Administration said it would suspend operations at Reagan National Airport for 1.5 hours for Trump's speech and flyovers.
 The aerial program will feature the jetliner used for Air Force One and aircraft representing all five military services, including the Navy's Blue Angels, said Jeffrey Reinbold, a superintendent of the National Park Service.

 A military official told NPR it could also include F-35s and F-18s.
-There will also be military tanks parked along the National Mall, Trump said.
+And there will be military tanks parked along the National Mall, Trump said.

 Trump said there would be "the brand new Sherman tanks and we have the brand new Abram tanks."
-However, production of the Sherman tanks ended in the 1940s.
+However, production of Sherman tanks ended in the 1940s.

 "We're gonna have a great Fourth of July in Washington, D.C.
 It'll be like no other, it'll be special and I hope a lot of people come and it's going to be about this country and it's a salute to America," Trump said from the Oval Office Monday.
 "I'm going to be here and I'm going to say a few words and we're going to have planes going overhead, the best fighter jets in the world and other planes too.
 And we're gonna have some tanks stationed outside."